creative and analytic

 I'm a research consultant.
 I help people - often scientists - do research around human behavior and social systems.
 I'm a social scientist who can work with both numbers and words.

 I speak on varied topics from women in technology, measuring difficult concepts, ethnographic skills and more.
 I collaborate on offering amazing workshops with the Alveare Collective.

 I am the founder of the Athenas, an online peer support network for female identified post academics.

-For a year, I was an embedded ethnographer at the U.S. Green Building Council as they created the LEED v4 Green Building Standard my aim was to understand how a mission-driven organization changed the market with a voluntary standard.
+I spent a year doing research as an embedded ethnographer at the U.S. Green Building Council while they created the LEED v4 Green Building Standard.
+I wanted to understand how a mission-driven organization changed the market with a voluntary standard.

 I was an AAAS Science and Technology Policy Fellow at the Department of Energy.
 I have taught at Bucknell University, the University of Arizona and Jesuit Worldwide Learning through Regis University.
 I led the inaugural Bucknell in D.C. program on Energy and the Environment and was a founding member of the interdisciplinary Sustainability Working Group.

 I have a B.A. in Sociology/Anthropology from Earlham College and an M.A. and Ph.D. in Sociology from the University of Arizona.